|Survey name||Construction Output in Great Britain|

 The ABS collects total turnover, alongside other variables such as purchases, capital expenditure, stocks and employment costs.
 The indicators in the ABS publications are collected and presented as monetary values or counts, for example, approximate gross value added (aGVA) and numbers of enterprises.
 They serve as a snapshot of UK business activity and can be used to understand the level of the contributions to the UK economy from different sectors of the economy at any one time.
 The statistics produced are referred to as structural business statistics.

 |ABS – Turnover||The ABS ask for "Total amount receivable in respect of invoices raised during the period of return, covering sales and goods and services."|

 |MBS – Value of Work||The MBS asks for "…the total value of all work carried out"|

 This is the important reason as to why the MBS value of work is not directly comparable with the ABS definition of turnover.
 The major reason for the difference is the treatment of subcontractor costs.
-To avoid double counting the MBS questionnaire specifically asks for only work conducted by yourself.
-As subcontractors which are classified to construction will also be reporting this activity, this will avoid double counting.
+To avoid double-counting, the MBS questionnaire specifically asks for only work conducted by respondents themselves.
+As subcontractors that are classified to construction will also be reporting this activity, this will avoid double-counting.

 UK SIC 2007 coverage

 The ABS samples all of UK SIC 2007 section F – Construction.
 This is different to the MBS whose coverage is UK SIC 2007 section F – Construction excluding UK SIC 2007 41.1.
 “Development of building projects”.
 This is consistent with other national statistical institutes and originates in the type of activity this SIC undertakes.